 - 7 Online video learning adds variety to source materials

 - 8 Technical competency is part of the online experience

 - 9 Effective career advancement for busy people

 Mobile learning makes courses more accessible

-Most of us always have a smartphone with us and use it regularly to connect online.
+Most of us always have a smartphone with us and use it regularly to connect to Frontier internet plans.
 That is why the trend towards mLearning, or mobile learning, is becoming popular with educational platforms.
 With their smartphones, people can visit their provider, log in and view course materials from any location.
 They do not have to be at a desk or even at home.

 Online certificates can perfect a resume

 Whatever a person’s career progression, an online program can provide a valuable certification with upskills that look good on their resume.
 Recruitment managers are less concerned with where a qualification came from, and more interested in what knowledge it imparted and what the student could offer their company.

 Training for a new career while holding down a job is a challenge.
 Online learning takes away some of the stress, however, as students can study from home, in their pajamas, without leaving the couch if that is what suits them.
 There is no commute time and if something comes up, be it work or family life, then study can be put on hold for the day.
 In this way, an online degree can allow a person to fit qualifying around their existing schedule.
 With less to contend with, it is easier to maintain wellness and minimize stress.

 We all learn differently, and that uniqueness is reflected in the way online courses are delivered.
 Remote learning can be carried out at a pace which suits the individual.
 This allows people to gain skills and increase their knowledge in a way that makes them feel comfortable, rather than pushed to keep up with others.
 Moreover, technology can be used to map out objectives, suggest materials and create formats which fit the needs of everyone on the course, instead of relying on a ‘one size fits all’ solution.